 The number of Fellowships awarded in any one year is dependent on the quality of the candidates and the funding available.
 The distribution of the fellowships across appointment categories and within areas of strategic research strength is at the discretion of the Deputy Vice-Chancellor (Research and Innovation) and in accordance with the objectives established in the University workforce planning process.

-Six months prior to the completion of the fellowship period the Fellow may apply for an ongoing appointment within the relevant Faculty.
-The Fellow will provide an evidence based portfolio to the relevant Executive Dean, who will consider the portfolio with the assistance of the Deputy Vice-Chancellor (Research and Innovation) and the relevant Head of School, where applicable.
+Six months prior to the completion of the fellowship period the Fellow may apply for an ongoing appointment within the relevant School/Centre or Institute.
+The Fellow will provide an evidence-based portfolio to the relevant Head of School and or Head of Research, who will consider the portfolio with the assistance of the Deputy Vice-Chancellor (Research and Innovation), where applicable.

-After that consideration, should the Executive Dean consider that the Fellow is suitable for ongoing appointment such an appointment will be offered for commencement on the expiration of the Fellowship period.
+After that consideration, should the Head of School consider that the Fellow is suitable for ongoing appointment such an appointment will be recommended to the Deputy Vice-Chancellor (Academic) for commencement on the expiration of the Fellowship period.